The world, the flesh, and the devil: Christian literature

 Many Christian sources refer to the world, the flesh, and the devil.

 Peter Abelard states in his Expositiones that: Tria autem sunt quae nos tentant, caro, mundus, diabolus ("There are three things which tempt us, the flesh, the world, and the devil").

 In his third objection to "prudence of the flesh" being a sin in Summa Theologica, Thomas Aquinas states: "just as man is tempted by the flesh, so too is he tempted by the world and the devil".

-The Council of Trent sixth session, degree on justification:
+The Council of Trent sixth session, decree on justification:

 Nevertheless, let those who think themselves to stand, take heed lest they fall, and, with fear and trembling work out their salvation, in labours, in watchings, in almsdeeds, in prayers and oblations, in fastings and chastity: for, knowing that they are born again unto a hope of glory, but not as yet unto glory, they ought to fear for the combat which yet remains with the flesh, with the world, with the devil, wherein they cannot be victorious, unless they be with God's grace, obedient to the Apostle, who says; We are debtors, not to the flesh, to live according to the flesh; for if you live according to the flesh, you shall die; but if by the spirit you mortify the deeds of the flesh, you shall live.

 The phrase may have entered popular use in English through the Book of Common Prayer, which includes in its Litany: "[F]rom al the deceytes of the worlde, the fleshe, and the deuill: Good lorde deliuer us."
 Similarly, the rite of baptism requires renunciations of the devil, the world, and the flesh.

 John of the Cross cites the world, the flesh, and the devil as threats to the perfection of the soul, and offers different "precautions" to be taken against each of these.

-Some have responded to the idea of temptation by teaching or practicing asceticism; see also ascetical theology and mortification of the flesh.
+Some have responded to the idea of temptation by teaching or practicing asceticism; (see also ascetical theology and mortification of the flesh).
 The question of whether the world and the flesh are inherently bad and what the individual's proper relationship to them ought to be has long been debated in many philosophical and spiritual traditions.